deqline/IPABundler/README.md

 # IPABundler
 Convert your .app or your .ipa files in one click on **_Windows_** using this tool.

-**NOTE**: this program does not use OS functions to move and copy files so it can have some compatibility problems.

 This tool supports conversion from:<br>
 **.app** ⇒ **.ipa**<br>
 **.ipa** ⇒ **.app**